The Month In Jazz – March 2021

 Dr. Lonnie Smith - "Sunshine Superman" (Feat.
 Iggy Pop)

 Iggy Pop’s self-reinvention as a jazz crooner is one of the most genuinely unexpected left turns of the last decade.
 On his own albums Préliminaires and Après, and his collaboration with organist Jamie Saft on 2017’s Loneliness Road, the former punk-rock wildman has adopted a weird but appealing mellowness.
 He’s got a nice baritone voice, and can float on a groove.
 So hearing him cover Donovan’s “Sunshine Superman” with turbaned organist Dr. Lonnie Smith and his band (guitarist Jonathan Kriesberg, drummer Johnathan Blake, and percussionist Richard Bravo) actually works really well.
 They jam out on the song for about seven minutes, Iggy drifting in on the breeze to offer a verse here and there or to shout “Make that organ talk!” from the back of the room as the Dr. is soloing.
 It’s one of those musical meetings of the minds that looks impossibly weird on paper, but somehow winds up a lot of fun, and perfect for the warm weather that’ll be here soon enough.
-(From Breathe, out 3/26 via Mack Avenue.)
+(From Breathe, out 3/26 via Blue Note.)